AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

 1. In the conditions editor, add one or more filters to define the split path.

-   * Drag and drop filter attributes from the left navigation and complete the match definition.
+   * Drag and drop any of the people attributes from the left navigation and complete the match definition.

+      >[!NOTE]
+      >
+      >If you have custom person fields defined in the account audience schema in Experience Platform, these fields are also available to use as person attributes in conditions.

    * Fine tune your conditions by applying the **[!UICONTROL Filter logic]** at the top.
 You choose to match all attribute conditions or any condition.